- The Washington Times - Thursday, October 30, 2025

 Mr. Xi could use a breather, given domestic pressures.

-He continues to purge the top tier of his military ranks — though whether this is weakening his forces or strengthening them by ensuring up-and-coming Xi loyalists take command roles, is disputed.
+He continues to purge the top tier of his military ranks.
+Whether this is weakening his forces or strengthening them by ensuring up-and-coming Xi loyalists take command roles is disputed.

-However, Mr. Trump’s vulnerabilities — notably the powerful farmers’ lobby, and multiple U.S. industries which depend heavily upon Chinese upstream products, such as rare earths, as well as their access to the overall Chinese market — are also in plain sight.
+However, Mr. Trump’s vulnerabilities are also in plain sight, particularly the powerful farm lobby and multiple U.S. industries that depend heavily on Chinese upstream products, such as rare earths, and their access to the overall Chinese market.

 • Andrew Salmon can be reached at asalmon@washingtontimes.com.